 More best practices

-You should use an appropriate anonymous login for a basic login, and encourage your player to link a recoverable login.
+Use an appropriate anonymous login for a basic login, and encourage your player to link to a recoverable login.
 You should pick any one or more of the recoverable mechanisms with which you are comfortable and familiar.

 Account recovery only requires one recoverable login, so don't pressure your player to use all of them.